aidh-aadil/aidh-aadil/README.md

 ## About Me

 - 🤝 Contact me via my socials.
 I am looking forward to collaborate with new projects.
-- 🔭 Currently, I'm building a Discord bot with discord.js.
+- 🔭 Currently, I'm building a Discord bot using discord.py.
 Feel free to reach out for potential collaborations!

 ## Skills